Danish cuisine: Cafés

 Another reasonable place to eat is at a café.
 These are plentiful, especially in the bigger cities, and usually offer soups, sandwiches, salads, cakes, pastries, and other light foods, in addition to the expected coffee, tea, beer and other beverages.
 Quite a few cafés serve breakfast and brunch, and some double as evening restaurants.

 Most cafés in Denmark are unique, but chains are increasingly popular.
 The Danish coffee-bar chain of Baresso Coffee, founded in 1999, mainly serves coffee and tea related products and is present with many cafés in most larger towns across Denmark, but also in the Faroe Islands as well as Copenhagen Airport and MS Crown of Scandinavia.
 International café chains has gained ground in the capital of Copenhagen, currently including two Starbucks and several Caffè Ritazza (UK), at the Copenhagen Airport, Magasin Torv by the Magasin Du Nord department store, and at Copenhagen Central Station.

-Street food
+Street and fast food

 Street food has made an enormous impact on the way Danes eat in the 2010s, but street food has been part of Danish dining culture for many years.

+The most common quick food restaurant is the "burger bar" or "grill bar", offering hamburgers, hot dogs and a wide variety of other fast food staples.
+Pizzerias are equally popular and can be found in every town in the country, large or small.
+Other commonly found fast foods include Turkish and Middle East food specialties such as falafel, shish-kebab and spit-roasted meat (most often shawarma) with salad in pita bread, or wrapped in durum wheat based flatbread.
+International chains Burger King, McDonald's, and Sunset Boulevard has been around since 1977, 1981, and 1996 respectively, and can be found in most cities.